Office Timeline

 John Dement

 John Dement was born in Tennessee in 1804.
-He was elected Sheriff of Franklin County in 1826, and also served as State Representative from 1829 to 1831.
+He was elected Sheriff of Franklin County in 1826 and also served as State Representative from 1829 to 1831.
 He served in the Blackhawk War with distinction.
-He was elected, by the legislature, to Treasurer in 1831, and served until 1836 when he returned to the legislature to fight against moving the State Capitol to Springfield.
+He was elected by the legislature to the office of Treasurer in 1831 and served until 1836, when he returned to the legislature to oppose moving the State Capitol to Springfield.
 He was a delegate to three state constitutional conventions.
 President Van Buren appointed him to the Federal position of Receiver of Public Moneys in 1837.
-He served for four years until President Taylor declined to reappoint him, and four years after that was reappointed by President Pierce until that office was abolished.
+He served for four years until President Taylor declined to reappoint him, and four years after that, he was reappointed by President Pierce until that office was abolished.
 Dement passed away in 1883.
-His son, Henry Dement would go on to serve two terms as Illinois’ Secretary of State from 1880-1888.
+His son, Henry Dement, would go on to serve two terms as Illinois’ Secretary of State from 1880 to 1888.

 (1827-1831)